Are you concerned about your privacy on social media as a dietitian in private practice?

 Check out your profile, posts, and stories, assuming the perspective of a stranger.

-Do they know where your favorite café is?
-Do they know what gym you go to?
+Do they know where your favorite café is… what gym you go to?
 Do they know your home address?
 Let’s walk through each part of your social media profiles.

 Is your profile private or public, and how does that make you feel?